-IN THE CIRCUIT COURT OF THE FOURTEENTH JUDICIAL CIRCUIT OF THE STATE OF FLORIDA
+IN THE CIRCUIT COURT OF THE FOURTEENTH JUDICIAL CIRCUIT IN AND FOR HOLMES COUNTY, FLORIDA

-Marine Marine Marine

-Petitioner,
+Petitioner, BOOK 1014 PAGE 500

-VS Case:
+vs rendoner, Case:

 Respondent.

-STANDING FAMILY LAW PRE-TRIAL COURT ORDER
+STANDING TEMPORARY FAMILY LAW COURT ORDER

-Pursuant to Amended Administrative Order, 2016-00-01, this Order applies to both parties in original actions of dissolution of marriage, as well as actions for alimony, paternity determination, parental responsibility and timesharing, and any supplemental proceeding related thereto, and is necessary for the efficient and proper administration of justice.
+Pursuant to Administrative Order, 2015-04-01, this order applies to both parties in original actions of dissolution of marriage, as well as actions for alimony, paternity determination, parental responsibility and timesharing, and any supplemental proceeding related thereto, and is necessary for the efficient and proper administration of justice.

-- 1. PARENTING COURSE: If the parties have minor children, each party is required to attend and successfully complete a parent education and family stabilization course as required by Florida law (Florida Statutes 61.21).
+- PARENTING COURSE: If the parties have minor children, each party is required to attend and successfully complete a parent education and family stabilization course as required by Florida law (Florida Statutes 61.21).
 A list of approved providers may be obtained from the Clerk of Court.
 All parties must file a copy of their certificate of completion with the court.
-Completion of this course is mandatory.
-For dissolution of marriage actions, the Petitioner shall complete the course within forty-five (45) days after filing the petition and the other party must complete the course within forty-five (45) days after service of the petition.
-For Paternity actions, the petitioner must complete the course within forty-five (45) days of filing the petition and any other party within forty-five (45) days of acknowledgment of paternity by that party, an adjudication of paternity of that party or an order granting time-sharing to or support from that party. - 2.
+Completion of this course is mandatory. - 2.
 NO RELOCATION OF THE CHILDREN: In accord with Florida Statute 61.13001, neither party may permanently remove, cause to be removed, permit the removal of any minor children of the parties from their current residence without written agreement of both parents or an Order of this court.
-Neither party may change a child's customary school or daycare arrangement without the written agreement of each party, or an Order of this Court. - 3.
+Neither party may change a child's customary school district or daycare arrangement without the written agreement of both parties, or an Order of this Court. - 3.
 PARENTING: The safety, financial security, and well-being of the minor children involved in this case are the Courts' primary concern.
 It is the law, except in certain rare circumstances, that both parents will share parental responsibility for all minor children involved in this case.
 The law requires parents to share the minor children's time and to participate together in making all important decisions concerning the minor children.
 If the parents choose to live apart while this action is pending, both parents must assist the minor children in having personal, telephonic, and written contact with the other party.
 This provision does not apply if a Court Order to the contrary has been entered. - 4.
-FINANCIAL DISCLOSURE: Pursuant to Rule 12.285(b), Florida Family Law Rules of Procedure, each party must file a Family Law Financial Affidavit (form 12.902 (b) or (c)) with the Clerk of Court, ten (10) days prior to the first hearing where financial relief is sought by either party, or ten (10) days prior to a Case Management Conference, whichever is first.
+FINANCIAL DISCLOSURE: Pursuant to Rule 12.285(b), Florida Family Law Rules of Procedure, each party must file a Family Law Financial Affidavit (form 12.902 (b) or (c)) with the Clerk of Court, ten (10) days prior to the first hearing where financial relief is sought by either party, or ten (10) days prior to a Case Management Conference, whichever is first. - 5.
+DISPOSTION OF ASSETS/ACCOUNTING: Neither party may sell, transfer, encumber, conceal, assign, remove, or in any way dispose of any property, individually or jointly held by the parties, without the written consent of the other party, or without an order of the Court, except in the usual course of business, or for customary and usual household expenses.
+Neither party may conceal, hoard or waste jointly owned funds, whether in the form of cash, bank accounts, or other liquid assets.
+The use of funds or income after separation must be accounted for and justified as reasonable for the necessities of the party or to preserve marital assets or pay martial debt.
+Both parties are accountable for all money and property in their possession during the marriage and after separation.